altheapitt/USERNAME.github.io/essays/there-is-such-a-thing-as-a-dumb-question.md

 8 answers!
 The top answer including verification, 38 upvotes, and great content, just what this user needed!

+On top of the 8 answers, there are multiple comments to make sure that the top answer is verified.
+From a fellow Stack Overflow user, to me, there is no way to improve this answer!

 ## So what then?

 Let's all remember that if you ask a great question, you will receive great answers but let's not forget, that if you ask a bad question, you will receive bad answers.